dukelester/advanced-python/metaprogramming/OOP/README.md

 to external users by not revealing all the details of various methods defined inside a class but instead giving a reference class that can help the external users to implement the methods according to their own requirements.

+# Protecting information with encapsulation

+`Encapsulation` is the feature of the OOP paradigm that keeps has information protected.
+A class encapsulates its attributes and methods from being accessed by anyone outside the class.
+To ensure more protection to the variables and methods inside a class, they can further be declared as private or protected members.
+Private methods or variables can only be accessed within the class, whereas protected methods or variables can be accessed by subclasses or child classes that inherit the parent class or the base class.
+Private variables or methods are prefixed by the special character __ (double underscore) and protected members or variables are prefixed by _ (single underscore).
+We will look at some examples of private and protected class members.

+## Private members

+In Python, the concept of a private variable does not exist as in other OOP languages.
+However, we can add two underscore symbols before the name of a variable or method to signify that a specific variable will be used as a private member within the class.
+It is done so that the developer can understand the naming convention that the program treats the variable as private.
+Adding two underscores before the name of a variable or method prevents name mangling by the Python interpreter to avoid collisions with the variable during inheritance, and it is not an actual private member as in other languages.